Olooce/Olooce/README.md

 - ✍️ Technical Writer: In addition to my coding skills, I'm an experienced technical writer.
 I transform technical concepts into user-friendly documentation and guides, ensuring that developers and end-users alike can understand and utilize software to its fullest potential.
 My ability to communicate complex ideas and procedures has been instrumental in enhancing the overall user experience of the applications I've worked on.

-- 👀 Interests: Data Science, Cybersecurity, FinTech, Web and Mobile development, and Cloud Computing.
+- 👀 Interests: Data Science, Cybersecurity, FinTech, Web and Mobile development, Cloud Computing, DevOps, and Systems Engineering.

 - 💞️ Collaboration: I'm looking to collaborate on Data Science, Web, and Mobile development projects.